 Located in the central region of São Paulo state, São Carlos factory is the only one in Brazil responsible for components production.
 In this unity are manufactured all the engines for the internal market.
-The factory also export EA211 1.4l TSI engine version to Mexico to equip models for the North America market.
 Since 2016, São Carlos is also responsible for the crankshaft production.

-São Carlos unity produces the EA211 engines family in the versions: 1.0l MPI, 1.6l MPI, 1.0l TSI and 1.4l TSI, that are used in T-Cross, Polo, Virtus, up!, cross up!, Gol, Voyage, Saveiro Cross, Jetta, Tiguan e Audi A3 models.
-At São Carlos, is also manufactured the EA111 1.6l, that equip the models Gol, Fox, Voyage and Saveiro.
+São Carlos unit produces the EA211 engines family in the versions: 1.0l MPI, 1.6l MPI, 1.0l TSI and 1.4l TSI, that are used in T-Cross, Polo, Virtus, Gol, Voyage, Saveiro Cross, Jetta, Tiguan e Audi A3 models.
 For the internal market, 100% of the products receive the Total Flex fuel technology.
-Since 1996, the plant produced 12 million engines at São Carlos plant.
-Daily production amounts to about 2,500 engines.
+Since 1996, the plant produced more than 12 million engines at São Carlos.
+Daily production amounts to about 1,270 engines.

-Every day, around 10 trucks and 7 containers leave the São Carlos plant to the others Brazilian factories and to Mexico.
-Every day, to Anchietaplant are sent around 730 engines; 775 to Taubatéand 413 to São José dos Pinhais; to Mexico, around 600 engines leaves the factory daily.
+Every day, around 6 trucks and 2 containers leave the São Carlos plant to the others Brazilian factories and to Mexico.
+Every day, to Anchietaplant are sent around 678 engines; 470 to Taubaté and 556 to São José dos Pinhais.

-The unity has around 980 incoming deliveries of part numbers and 111 suppliers.
-From this total, 82 are local suppliers.
+The unit has around 781 incoming deliveries of part numbers and 89 suppliers.
+From this total, 60 are local suppliers.

 São Carlos plant has stood out in the Volkswagen Group and among companies in the region for its work in the environmental area and for projects focused on sustainability.
 Designed to produce with the same quality as the best European industries, São Carlos was the first plant of the Volkswagen Group, outside Europe, to earn the ISO 14.001 environmental certificate, in 1997, and became a reference in environmental management for other units in America southern.

-In 2019, rreceived further recognition for its efficiency in the use of energy (electric / natural gas / diesel) by achieving the ISO 50001: 2011 certification of its SGE (Energy Management System), which aims to continuously improve energy performance, contributing to the reduction of energy consumption and carbon emissions.
+In 2019, the plan received further recognition for its efficiency in the use of energy (electric / natural gas / diesel) by achieving the ISO 50001: 2011 certification of its SGE (Energy Management System), which aims to continuously improve energy performance, contributing to the reduction of energy consumption and carbon emissions.

-São Carlos plantstartedits activitiesin 1996 andsincethenhasbeenachievingimportant milestones.
-In 1999, produced the first turbo engine in Brazil, in 2003 was responsible for the production of the first 1.0l engine with Total Flex technology in Brazil.
+São Carlos plant started production in 1996 and since then has been achieving important milestones.
+In 1999, produced the first turbo engine in Brazil, in 2003 produced the first 1.0l engine with Total Flex technology in Brazil.

-São Carlos unity is one of most important component factory of Volkswagen Group.
-With high technology process, has a important presence in the external market; exporting EA211 engine blocks (2015); crankshaft (2018) and cylinder head (2019) to the Chemnitz plant, in Germany.
-Since 2017, has a contract with Mexico, to where are send EA211 1.4l TSI engines.
+São Carlos unit is one of most important component factory of Volkswagen Group.
+With high technology processes it, has an important presence in the external market; exporting EA211 engine blocks (2015); crankshafts (2018) and cylinder heads (2019) to the Chemnitz plant, in Germany.